MLB Rumors: Free Agent Shohei Otani Signs With MLB Team, Will Play In Los Angeles

 “This morning, after a thorough, detailed process, Shohei Ohtani has decided to sign with the Los Angeles Angels.
 Shohei is humbled and flattered by all the time and effort that so many teams put into their presentations and sincerely thanks them for their professionalism.
 In the end, he felt a strong connection with the Angels and believes they can best help him reach his goals in Major League Baseball.”

 The 23-year-old Otani, who is a dual-threat, has been known to throw a 100 mile per hour fastball but also packs power in his swing.
-That could help him join the Angels’ pitching rotation and also work as part of the designated hitter spot if necessary.
+That could help him join the Angels’ pitching rotation and also work in the designated hitter spot if necessary.

 The Los Angeles Angels finished the 2017 MLB season at 80-82 which had them second in the American League West division behind the World Series champions, the Houston Astros.
 The team missed out on an AL Wild Card spot by just five games.

-The team ranked among the bottom third of all MLB teams in terms of hits and runs, while ranking at 12th in terms of their pitching ERA.
+The team ranked among the bottom third of all MLB teams for hits and runs while ranking at 12th for their pitching ERA.
 Otani will certainly give a boost to their lineup as the Angels pursue that playoff berth they missed this past MLB season.